ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update/index.md

 - ### Single Row / Cell
     Updates the value of a single row or cell.
-This is done by getting a reference to the Row Node and then calling either `rowNode.setData()` or `rowNode.setDataValue()`.
+This is done by getting a reference to the Row Node and then calling either `rowNode.setData(data)` or `rowNode.setDataValue(col,value)`.

     Use transactions for updating a small number of individual rows infrequently.
 There is no way to insert or remove rows with this method.